 Department of Criminal Justice and Government

-Professor Bastien joined MassBay Community College in the Fall of 2018.
-She teaches criminal justice and government courses and is also the faculty advisor to the Civic Engagement and Student Advocacy Club, and serves as the campus Civic Engagement Coordinator.
+Professor Getchell-Bastien joined MassBay Community College in the Fall of 2018.
+She teaches criminal justice and government courses, advises the Civic Engagement and Student Advocacy Club, and serves as the campus Civic Engagement Coordinator.
 In January of 2022, she was awarded the MassBay Distinguished Faculty Scholarship Award.

-Professor Bastien is an enthusiastic proponent of community colleges.
+Professor Getchell-Bastien is an enthusiastic proponent of community colleges.
 When she graduated from high school, she was uncertain if she had the academic or financial ability to attend a four-year college.
-She enrolled at Northern Essex Community College (NECC) and found the opportunity to develop her confidence, improve her educational skills, and obtain resources to plan for her future.
+She enrolled at Northern Essex Community College (NECC) in Haverhill, Massachusetts and found the opportunity to develop her confidence, improve her academic skills, and obtain resources to plan for her future.
 After two years at NECC, she transferred to Bradford College and earned a Bachelor of Arts Degree in Political Science.
-Then she continued her studies at Suffolk University Law School and earned her Juris Doctor degree in 1997.
+Then, she continued her studies at Suffolk University Law School and earned her Juris Doctor degree in 1997.
 She passed the Massachusetts Bar Exam and received her license to practice law the same year.